kathy940411/KathrynChiang/final_project/final_project.md

-<h1>Where are the volcanos located?
-Are they near tetonic plates?<h1>
+### Where are the volcanos located?
+Are they near tetonic plates?

 ```python